KelseyCreekSoftware/KelseyCreekSoftware/IQ-File-Information.md

 ### XMidasBlueReader

-This MATLAB class is a utility to progressively read through BLUE -format files.
+This MATLAB class is a utility to progressively read through BLUE format files.

 https://github.com/Geontech/XMidasBlueReader/